 Paul wanted to be in a punk band.

-So Jr. .
-Insane Dwayne, Clyde and Low Life joined Paul to become the Skuds.
-They never took it very seriously and just wanted to grant Pauls request but what this wacky combination of nephews and cousins produced was true, classic Texas-Style Punk Rock.
+So Jimi Zokar, Jr., Insane Dwayne, Klyde and Low Life joined Paul to become the Skuds.
+They never took themselves too seriously and just wanted to grant Paul's request but what this wacky combination of nephews and cousins produced was true, classic Texas-Style Punk Rock.
 Light hearted, fun, lewd and crude.
 THIS was the way punk should be!

 We old guys will always remember the Skud hits like "Johnny Gay Cowboy" and the ever popular "Dead Dogs", a tribute to road kill.